weij5678/NYC-Taxi/docs/Data.md

 ## Link Data File here:

 ## Background Information
-This project utilizes from high-volume for-hire vehicle (FHV) or taxi trip data in New York City from **October 15, 2023, to November 15, 2023**, focusing on trips that occurred at three specific times: **8:00 AM(Morning, 12:00 PM (Midday), and 6:00 PM(evening)**.
+This project utilizes from high-volume for-hire vehicle (FHV) or taxi trip data in New York City from **October 15, 2023, to November 15, 2023**, focusing on trips that occurred at three specific times: **8:00-8:03 AM (Morning), 12:00-12:03 PM (Midday), and 6:00-6:03 PM (evening)**.
 These time windows were selected to capture key parts of the day (morning, midday, evening) while reducing the overall dataset size.
 Since the full dataset includes millions of trips, limiting the data to these specific times helps ensure a manageable dataset for analysis.
 In addition, the dataset provides detailed information on pickup locations, timestamps, and various meteorological conditions during each trip.
 The goal is to explore potential relationships between weather patterns and ride-hailing demand across NYC, identifying spatial and temporal clusters that may help optimize taxi operations.

-The dataset contains **6,939 observations**, each representing a one-minute interval of ride-hiring activity at these selected times.
-Each trip is linked to weather data based on the pickup location's latitude and longitude, retrieved through the Meteostat API.
+The dataset contains **6,939 observations**, each representing a three minute interval of ride-hiring activity starting from the pickup times.
+Each trip is linked to weather data based on the pickup location's latitude and longitude, retrieved through the Meteostat database.
 Each case is linked to meteorological data based on the trip's pickup location, which was geocoded using Google Maps API.
 Weather conditions, including temperature, wind speed, and precipitation, were sourced from the Meteostat API.

 ## Key Steps for Data Cleaning and Pre-Processing